All Episodes

 Well, God bless you, Gene.

-I've I uh I wish you I wish you all the best, but I'm glad you called and shared that with us.
+I wish you all the best, but I'm glad you called and shared that with us.

-That's pretty good lesson.
+That's a pretty good lesson.

 Well, I've been monitoring Governor Mark Sanford's press conference here, folks.